Travelling Outside the UK: Schengen Visas

 Travelling to Countries Outside the Schengen Space

-If you wish to travel to a country that is not within the Schengen space you will need to visit the country's embassy website to find out what type of visa you will need and how to make an application.
+If you wish to travel to a country that is not within the Schengen space, you will need to visit the country's embassy website to find out what type of visa you will need and how to make an application.

-Re-entering the UK after your Trip.
+Re-entering the UK After your Trip

 You should check that your student visa permits you to re-enter the UK after your travels and avoid making trips abroad when your student visa is near to its expiry.
 Always seek advice before travelling.
+If you are travelling during the weekdays in term time please make sure that you complete an authorised absence form which is available from your programme administrator.
+This needs to signed by the head of programme approving your travel.